-There was music galore along the route on race day.
+There was be music galore along the route on race day.

-The LLHM 2022 welcome the following incredible music acts:
+The LLHM 2023 welcomed the following incredible music acts:

 Winners of the 2016 Notting Hill Carnival samba category, Batala London are firm favourites of the LLHM.